silpapoudell/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/03-pypoll/README.md

 A Colorado Board of Elctions assigned task to complete the election audit of a recent local congressional election with following task.

-a.
-Calculate the total number of votes cast.
+1. Calculate the total number of votes cast.
-b.
-Get the complete list of candidates who received votes.
+2. Get a complete list of candidates who received votes.
-c.
-Get the voter turnout for each country.
-d.
-Calculate the total number of votes received for each candidate.
+3. Calculate the total number of votes each candidate received.
-e.
-Calculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate won.
-f.
-Determine the winner of the election based on popular vote.
+5. Determine the winner of the election based on popular vote.

 ## Election-Audit Results: